pingcap/docs-tidb-operator/en/enable-tls-between-components.md

     > **Note:**
     >
     > After the cluster is created, do not modify this field; otherwise, the cluster will fail to upgrade.
+If you need to modify this field, delete the cluster and create a new one.

 3. Configure `pd-ctl` and `tikv-ctl` to connect to the cluster.